Large-Guy/Nitrogen/docs/spec.md

 | &  | \| | ^  | ~  | \<\< | \>\> |
 | =  | ++ | -- |    |      |      |

-### 2.4 Visiblity
+### 2.4 Visibility

-Any indentifier, (struct, interface, function, methods, fields, global variables) when prefixed with `_` will be marked private.
+Any identifier, (struct, interface, function, methods, fields, global variables) when prefixed with `_` will be marked private.
 Meaning things are public by default.

 ## 3. Types